741 Colonel Ledyard Highway

 Moved by Councilor Buhle, seconded by Councilor Ryan

-Discussion: Mayor Allyn, III, stated each year the Town Council approves a
+Discussion: Mayor Allyn, III, stated each year the Town Council approved a

 Standing Bid Waiver List” for unique vendors, lowest possible prices obtainable,